These pages are filled with pieces of my work as a hiker, climber, graphic designer, photographer, and writer.

 My hope is to inspire exploration, wellness, and conservation through awareness.

-My name is Katelynn Manz and I'm a daughter of the Salish Sea, a native of the Olympic Peninsula of Washington State.
+My name is Katelynn Manz and I'm a daughter of the Salish Sea, a native of the Olympic Peninsula of Washington State, grateful to the true natives living here before me.
 The Pacific Northwest is a diverse region of conifers, wild berries, wildflowers, glacially cut peaks and shoreline, rich farmlands and wetlands, eroding bluffs and coulees.
-I’m forever grateful for our lives exploring these coasts, every valley, estuary, inlet, and tide.
+I’m forever grateful for our lives exploring here; these mountains and coasts, every valley, estuary, inlet, and tide.

-It was a long journey to figure out what I wanted, and to my minors in Business Administration and Public Relations.
-Recently I’ve been doing all scheduling, website management, content creation, and designing of outreach materials for the Computer Science Department at Western Washington University, where my reach is broad, and attention to detail and thought to accessibility and target audience is key.
-I'm also a member of the International Association for Professional Writers & Editors and tutored in the WSU writing center.
-I’m hoping to continue developing my writing skills, both creatively and technically, so please reach out for commissioned work or tutoring!
-I'm a professional storyteller, experienced with content creation, web accessibility, SEO, web development, branding, public relations, event planning and promotion, copy writing and editing, layout design, and graphic design.
+It was a journey figuring out my path, and to my minors in Business Administration and Public Relations.
+Recently I’ve done all scheduling, website management, content creation, and designing of outreach materials for the Computer Science Department at Western Washington University, where my reach is broad, and attention to detail and thought to accessibility and target audience is key.
+Currently I'm working for the North Cascades Institute, living in North Cascades National Park.

 Contact me for freelance hire!

-I also support and volunteer for the following nonprofits: Access Fund
+I also support the following nonprofits: